jahanna4/python-challenge/README.md

 Election data was analyzed to calculate summary data including; total votes, list of candidates who received votes, % votes each candidate won, winner of election by popular vote.

-Final scripts for each data set printed analysis
+Final scripts for each data set printed analysis to terminal and